-Any future works that reconfigure or create new sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new/reconfigured short-term sites must be within 100m of existing amenities block.
+- All proposed short-term sites will need to comply with the applicable provisions of the LG Regs 2021, most notably new short-term sites must be within 100m of existing amenities block.
+Currently this precinct is not within 100m of the existing amenities block. - Existing vegetation on site, including coral trees (Exotic species) and native gums. - General community use of the site for passive recreation.